 Loss of Confidentiality

 Confidentiality is about how identifiable, private information that has been disclosed to others is used and stored.
-Absolute confidentiality cannot be guaranteed and is always a potential risk of participation in research.

-Genetic Research

-As your genetic information is unique to you, there is a small chance that someone could trace it back to you.
-The risk of this happening is very small but may grow in

-the future.
-Researchers have a duty to protect your privacy and to keep your information confidential.
+Absolute confidentiality cannot be guaranteed.
+It is possible that others could learn you have prostate cancer, or learn your answers to the questionnaires, or the results of your genetic tests.
+The risk of this happening is very small but may grow in the future.
+Researchers have a duty to keep your information confidential.

-Benefits
+Potential Benefits

 You are not expected to get any benefit from being in this research study.
 However, your participation in this study may enhance understanding about genetic and biologic markers that contribute to fatigue experienced by men with metastatic prostate cancer.